If you are in the market for a new watch and want to avoid battery-powered watches, you might want to look into automatic watches.

 The Invicta Pro Diver 35721 is a great choice for an affordable, stylish, and reliable automatic watch.
 You can get it for $80.

 Batteries are not used in automatic watches.
-Instead, they are fuelled by your activity while wearing them.
+Instead, they are fueled by your activity while wearing them.
 As a result, they are more environmentally friendly than battery-powered timepieces.
 If you’re searching for an automatic watch that doesn’t need a battery or hand-winding, we suggest browsing through our list of the finest automatic watches that don’t require a battery or hand-winding.
 If you want to find out more about automatic watches and how they work, you can check out our other post about these timepieces.